 Australian dogs aren’t in great shape.
 In fact, it has been reported that 41% of them are obese.
 Although that number might be even higher.
-Many vets believe that most pet parents don’t actually realise that their dog is overweight, particularly with smaller, less active breeds.
+Many vets believe that most pet parents don’t actually realise if their dog is overweight– particularly with smaller, less active breeds.

 As a general rule, if your dog’s weight is more than 15% over their breed’s average they would be classed as obese.
 Sorry.
 But, for some dogs the weight piles on easier than others.

-Having a dog neutered might make your pet more prone to obesity, as will ageing.
-When dog’s age they become less mobile.
-And when their mobility decreases but their diet remains the same this can lead to an unbalanced lifestyle.
-Many elderly dogs don’t have their portion sizes adjusted as they slow down, eating more calories than his body can burn, leading them to pack on the pounds in his old age.
+Having a dog neutered can make them more prone to obesity.
+Ageing is also another factor.
+As dogs get older they become less mobile.
+If when their mobility decreases but their diet remains the same you run into issues with an unbalanced lifestyle.
+Many elderly dogs don’t have their portion sizes adjusted as they slow down, so end up eating more calories than their bodies can burn.

-- Get your portion sizes right and prevent overfeeding – most obese dogs are simply just overfed.
-The feeding labels are confusing which doesn’t help, but many people think they’re doing a good thing by making their dog happy when handing over extra food.
-Ultimately, overfeeding can cut years off their lives so control those portion sizes.
+- Get your portion sizes right and prevent overfeeding.
+Most obese dogs are simply just overfed.
+Also, feeding labels are confusing which doesn’t help.
+Also, you’re not doing your dog a favour by overfeeding them.
+Yes, they love a snack, but ultimately overfeeding can cut years off their lives.

 - Avoid too many treats – particularly ones packed full of sugar and carbs as the main ingredients.
 If your dog loves treats and you love giving them (who can blame you!), make sure you reduce their main food intake to compensate so the treats aren’t extra food on top of a complete diet.

-- Regular exercise – doesn’t require much explanation.
+- Regular exercise.
+This doesn’t require much explanation.
 Like us, the fat will start to accumulate and put stress on organs and breathing if we don’t keep the body moving.